 Involve your team in co-creating the process so they feel heard and have an opportunity to contribute to how the new process will unfold.
 Download our free Focus Group Template to self-host this session in your team.

-The results of the focus group will surface key themes and insights about how your employees would like to develop performance management in your organization.
+The results of the focus group will surface key themes and insights about how your employees would like to develop performance reviews in your organization.

-Whilst there is a widely accepted model for a modern performance management framework:
+Whilst there is a widely accepted model for a modern performance review framework:

 - Goal setting